JetBrains/guide/site/java/tutorials/analyzing-dependencies/dependency-diagram/index.md

   - gradle
   - maven
 author: md
-subtitle: Using the Dependency Diagram in IntelliJ IDEA Ultimate.
+subtitle: Using the Dependency Diagram in IntelliJ IDEA with Ultimate subscription.
 thumbnail: ./thumbnail.png
 ---

-If you are using IntelliJ IDEA Ultimate, you can also view your dependencies as a diagram.
+If you are using IntelliJ IDEA with Ultimate subscription, you can also view your dependencies as a diagram.

 ## Show Diagrams